🤖▶️ Check out the Design Patterns Overview course by Steve @ardalis Smith!Check it out »Hide

 Code smells, or bad smells in code, refer to symptoms in code that may indicate deeper problems.
 They're a diagnostic tool used when considering refactoring software to improve its design.
 Not all code smells should be "fixed" - sometimes code is perfectly acceptable in its current form.
 Context is important, so what may be inappropriate in one application or part of an application may be appropriate elsewhere.

-Each of these smells is demonstrated, and corrective actions described, in the Refactoring Fundamentals course on Pluralsight.
+Each of these smells is demonstrated, and corrective actions described, in the Refactoring for C# Developers course on Pluralsight.

 Common Code Smells